 Quality Improvement in Hospitals

 The need for quality improvement in hospitals is not one you can ignore.
 A quality improvement framework prioritizes safety and systems quality.
-For this reason, many hospitals and healthcare facilities are looking into quality improvement models.
+For this reason, many hospitals and healthcare facilities are looking into quality improvement models that incorporate continuous quality improvement principles and data-driven methodologies.

 Additionally, quality improvement programs help hospitals implement change effectively.
 Hospitals can introduce various quality improvement projects aimed at different goals.
 However, individual projects are usually geared towards a central bigger picture: promoting better healthcare outcomes.